 |Apostle James (New Testament) “But whoso looketh into the perfect law of liberty, and continueth therein, he being not a forgetful hearer, but a doer of the work, this man shall be blessed in his deed.”
 James 1:25 KJV||No way.
 The law is actually cursed.
 It is a burden to those who were saved by grace.|

 |King David again “I have seen a limit to all perfection, but your commandment is exceedingly broad.
 Oh how I love your law!
 It is my meditation all the day.”
 Psalms 119:96-97 KJV||Oh no. How will it be broad since it is only ten!|

 |Jesus said “Think not that I come to destroy the law..”
 Matthew 5:17 KJV||No, you abolished it actually!|

 The old covenant in Hebrew 8:7 is not the Ten Commandments, rather it is the agreement between God and Israel which happened after the Israelites were led out of Egypt, and is recorded in Exodus 19.
 An agreement needs at least two parties involved.

 The people, and not the Ten Commandments, came short to their promise that is why the old agreement or covenant was found to be faulty.

-Although chapter 8 is enough, but our linking of Hebrews 8:7-onwards to Exodus 19 helped us understand more the right meaning of the ‘covenant’ in Hebrew 8:7.
+Although chapter 8 is enough, our linking of Hebrews 8:7-onwards to Exodus 19 helped us understand more the right meaning of the ‘covenant’ in Hebrew 8:7.
 This interpretation does not violate any fundamental teachings of the Bible, rather upholds God’s all-knowing attribute.
-God never change His moral standard.
+God never changes His moral standard.